vish-n-u/crmApp/README.md

-# crmApp is a new Project made on nodejs using express and MongoDB.
+# crmApp backend APP

+Learning the development of RESTful APIs for backend This code base contains logic/structure for creating the Restful APIs for the CRM app

+# Features
+*User Registration and User Login
+Customer Activites
+Engineer's activities
+Adming activities
-New Users are allowed to register,existing users can login / update their userDetails based on their authorization/role.
+New Users are allowed to register,existing users can login / update their userDetails based on their authorization/role.*
-Its main features being providing authentication and authorization to users and allowing them to file new complaints as well as keeping track of the existing ones.
-A notification will be recieved after a Ticket is created/updated followed by an email sometime later.

-// Assignment:-
-Q1. assigning ticket to least busy engineer :- constants has a function to solve this which is called in tickets.controller Q2 .
-Customer can update their name but not assign new engineer for ticket but if they provide an engineer that is already assigned to them , then there shouldnt be any 400 error :- ticket.middleware
-Q3 .
+# Prerequisite
+*Understanding of Node.js
+Understanding of Async Await
+Mongo DB locally installed and running
+Tech
+Node.js
+Mongodb*

+# Tech
+*Node.js
+Mongodb*

+# Development
+Want to improve?
+Great!
+Make the changes and raise a PR.
+Reach out to me over vishnuna26@gmail.com